A Single-Arm, Open-label Phase II Trial Testing the Activity of XL092 (Zanzalintinib) in Patients With Advanced Leiomyosarcoma

 HealthScout AI Analysis

-Goal: Assess the antitumor activity of the multi-targeted TKI zanzalintinib (XL092) in advanced leiomyosarcoma, with a primary focus on 6-month progression-free survival.
+Goal: Assess the antitumor activity of the multi-kinase inhibitor zanzalintinib (XL092) as monotherapy in advanced leiomyosarcoma, with a primary focus on 6-month progression-free survival.

-Patients: Adults (≥18 years) with histologically confirmed metastatic or unresectable leiomyosarcoma, ECOG 0–1 (or Karnofsky >70%), measurable disease by RECIST v1.1, and at least two prior lines of systemic therapy (no more than two prior TKIs).
-Adequate organ function is required; key exclusions include prior XL092, uncontrolled cardiovascular disease, active significant bleeding risk, untreated/unstable CNS disease, recent major surgery, significant GI risk for perforation/fistula, and concurrent oral anticoagulants.
+Patients: Adults (≥18 years) with histologically confirmed metastatic or unresectable leiomyosarcoma, ECOG 0–1 or Karnofsky >70%, measurable disease by RECIST v1.1, and adequate organ function.
+Patients must have received more than 2 prior systemic therapy lines, with no more than 2 prior TKIs.
+Key exclusions include prior XL092, uncontrolled cardiovascular or significant GI comorbidities, recent major surgery, active infections, significant bleeding risk, brain metastases not adequately treated and stable, and inability to swallow oral medication.

 Design: Single-arm, open-label, phase II study with approximately 29 participants.
-No randomization or comparator.
-Treatment continues in 14-day cycles until progression or unacceptable toxicity, with protocol-defined safety and disease assessments and long-term follow-up for survival.
+No randomization or control arm.
+Patients are treated until progression or unacceptable toxicity, with structured safety and efficacy follow-up for up to 5 years from treatment start.

-Outcomes: Primary: 6-month progression-free survival per RECIST v1.1 or clinical/radiographic progression or death.
-Secondary: median PFS, overall survival, overall response rate (confirmed CR/PR per RECIST v1.1), duration of response, and safety characterized by incidence and severity of adverse events per CTCAE v5.0.
+Outcomes: Primary: 6-month progression-free survival by RECIST v1.1 or clinical/radiographic progression or death.
+Secondary: median PFS, overall survival, overall response rate (RECIST v1.1 CR/PR), duration of response, and safety/tolerability characterized by incidence and severity of adverse events per CTCAE v5.0.

 Eligibility More information